 Research Bibliographies - FSL education.

 These bibliographies contain references to and findings from selected research studies addressing current issues in FSL education and second-language acquisition.
 The bibliographies are for the use of parent advocates, educators, school districts and FSL researchers.
-Academically-Challenged Students and French-Second-Language Education Addressing Charges of Social Class Elitism First Language Use in the Second-Language Classroom The Importance of Culture in Second-Language Teaching…
+Academically-Challenged Students and French-Second-Language Education Addressing Charges of Social Class Elitism Benefits of FSL Education - Bibliography Comparison of Student Attitudes and Performance in Immersion Centres…

 The following fact sheets are available for download: Academically-Challenged Students: Parents Academically-Challenged Students: Advocates Academically-Challenged Students: Educators Academically-Challenged Students: Media Immigrant Students and FSL Programs French Second Language & Bilingualism in Canada: By the Numbers Students Reap the Employment Benefits of Bilingualism Through Post-Secondary Studies in French French Immersion Program Implementation Costs: A Fact…